 A great technique here is the "Five Whys" developed by Sakichi Toyoda (founder of Toyota) and popularized by Lean Manufacturing and Six Sigma.
 Dig further into the problem by asking why several times.
 Each time uncovering a new layer of insight and progressing to the root problem.

 Teams who don't do this well waste a lot of time because individuals are trying to solve different problems.
 And argue over different paths to take because they aren't on the same page.

 Second, clarify the impact of the problem.
 By defining the impact, you define why the problem is a problem.
 This will drive the data that will be collected and possible solutions developed.

-Building on the example above, "as a result, users are clicking away and we're loosing potential sales."
-Other impacts could be loosing repeat customers or getting negative reviews.
+Building on the example above, "as a result, users are clicking away and we're losing potential sales."
+Other impacts could be losing repeat customers or getting negative reviews.
 These could drive different questions and paths for solutions.

 Third, define what success looks like.
 The point here is to agree on the criteria you'll use to measure success and decide that you're finished.
 Defining this up front clarifies the end point and helps articulate the path towards a potential solution.

 For the example we've been using, this could be the load time of the pages under review.
 Even better would be to define which browsers, running which OS, and during what time of day.
 All of these could be factors in the problem, and thus should be parameters of the solution.

 I'm always surprised how trying to define the solution criteria puts teams quickly back into the previous two steps.
 And that is the true value of this step.
 Defining solution criteria further articulates the problem and its impact.